Whittier to Seward: Alaska's Coast

 In the small main street area, there are many cool food stores and art galleries.
-Our favorites were the Sea Bean Café(try their lemon-peanut sauce: so yummy!), Frontier Trading Post (they have incredible donuts!), and Resurrect Art Coffee House, which is located in a beautiful old church building on the top of the hill.
+Our favorites were the Sea Bean Café (try their lemon-peanut sauce: so yummy!), Frontier Trading Post (they have incredible vegan/gluten-free donuts!), and Resurrect Art Coffee House, which is located in a beautiful old church building on the top of the hill.

-We spent some time in the library, making use of the extensive book selection.
-The outside of the building is colored like the iridesent scales of a sea-bright salmon.
+We spent some time in the library, too, making use of the extensive book selection.
+The outside of the building is colored like the iridescent scales of a sea-bright salmon.

 After several days enjoying the town, we drove back inland to visit Exit Glacier in Kenai Fjords National Park.

 The glacier was an impressive sight, spilling out several miles from the Harding Icefield.
 Along the trail to the toe of the glacier we passed signs where the glacier had been in past years.
 At the entrance of the park was 1899 and the final viewpoint was only 2012.
 This showed the rapid melting of the glacier in recent years.
 I had seen pictures from last year that were different from when we arrived.
 The effects of climate change are so visible everywhere here.

 My brother Jack and I then decided to split off from the rest of the family and tackle the 8-mile Harding Icefield Trail- a 3,000 foot climb up to the edge of the 70-mile-long icefield.

 After the first couple miles through lots of brush, the trail opened up to reveal stunning valley views.

 Soon we ran into snow patches, including this harrowing snow bridge over a creek.
 The water had undercut the snow bank and was creating holes in the middle of the trail!